 While some consultations and treatments still required physical check-ups and hospital visits, virtual consultations made it possible to report symptoms or seek advice for non-threatening conditions.
 Virtual reality companies such as Neuro Rehab VR or XRHealth even offer rehabilitation sessions without getting out of the home.

-This led to the rise of online consultations, through private appointments via video teleconferencing platforms like Zoom, or websites that could set you up with an available doctor on call.
+This led to the rise of online consultations through private appointments via video teleconferencing platforms like Zoom or websites that could set you up with an available doctor on call.
 During those calls, doctors could assess if the condition could be managed online or merited a physical examination.
+Telehealth is undoubtedly the future of medicine in the USA and all over the world.
 Check on the best telehealth consultation services available to know more about the best online healthcare providers.

 When the Covid-19 pandemic ends, both patients and doctors will have realized the many benefits of virtual care, and no doubt that digital health will become an integral part of our healthcare journey.
 Even counseling, orthodontics, dentistry, or psychiatry are getting digital.

 Doctors will often need to look at prior records or see the test results to make an accurate diagnosis.
 Traditionally, they will read the patient’s file or ask the patient to bring the test results on the next visit.

 However, COVID-19 restrictions required everyone to limit unnecessary travel and face-to-face contact.
 That meant doctors and patients had to be able to see and share health data online.
 Today, laboratories can email their test results or send them straight to a clinic or hospital’s database.
 Soon everybody will carry his full life Electronic Health Record in the format of a credit card.